This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 }

-Later, we can use this to implement features like traversing structures and enums.
+With this, we can implement features like iterating through structs and enums.
 Further, we can implement advanced features like serialization and deserialization.
-Some examples will be provided later.
-In addition, there are other compile-time functions, and only a part of the content is shown above.
-For more APIs, refer to the proposal.
-Since functions for directly obtaining parameters from higher-order templates are provided, we no longer need to use templates for type extraction!
+Some examples will be given later.
+In addition, there are other compile-time functions for various features; only a part of the content is shown above.
+More APIs can be found in the proposal.
+Since functions are provided to directly get parameters from higher-order templates, there is no longer a need to use templates for type extraction!
 Template metaprogramming for type extraction can also retire.

-The main part of reflection has been introduced.
-Now let’s talk about other things.
-Although this part is from other proposals, they can make writing code easier and give code stronger expressiveness.
+The main part of reflection has been introduced; now let’s talk about other things.
+Although these are contents of other proposals, they can make code easier to write and give it stronger expressive power.

-In C++, generating a large number of code segments is a very difficult problem to solve.
-Thanks to C++’s unique (or rather, bizarre) mechanisms, current code segment generation is almost entirely based on lambda expressions + variadic parameter pack expansion.
-See the example below.
+How to generate a large number of code snippets in C++ is a very difficult problem to solve.
+Thanks to C++’s unique (and amazing) mechanism, current code snippet generation is almost entirely based on lambda expressions + variadic pack expansion.
+Look at the example below:

 constexpr auto size = std::tuple_size_v<std::decay_t<decltype(tuple)>>;